 8. Sexual Exploitation

-Children abused through sexual exploitation should benefit from multi-agency planning and services that ensure the child's immediate protection, and through a longer term strategy, that encourage and support his/her exit from sexual exploitation.
+Children abused through sexual exploitation should benefit from multi-agency planning and services that ensure the child's immediate protection, and provide longer term support.

 Staff/carers need to be alert to any behaviour that might indicate that the child is involved in sexual exploitation or at risk of becoming involved.
 This should be discussed in supervision and a response strategy agreed.
 Concerns should be shared with the child:

 - Look out for warning signs-changes in appearance, getting lifts home from strangers, coming home having eaten yet not having had to pay for food, having credit on mobile phones that can't be accounted for or updated mobile phones, mood changes, different language, new style of dress, new possessions, truanting from school, losing touch with old friends, telling lies, using drugs, a new name, staying out at night;